UNIREX: A Unified Learning Framework for Language Model Rationale Extraction

 \subsubsection{Plausibility}

 Plausibility is defined as how convincing a rationale (output by $\mathcal{F}_{\text{ext}}$) is to humans as an explanation for $\mathcal{F}_{\text{task}}$'s prediction on a given instance \citep{jacovi2020towards}.
 Since $\mathcal{F}_{\text{task}}$'s predictions may change throughout its training, optimizing for plausibility should ideally involve continual human-in-the-loop feedback.
 However, obtaining such human-in-the-loop feedback is prohibitive, so many works consider human-annotated gold rationales as a cheaper form of plausibility supervision \citep{deyoung2019eraser,narang2020wt5,jain2020learning}.
-Even so, gold rationales $\mathbf{r}_{i}^{*}$ are generally only annotated w.r.t. the gold task label $y_{i}^{*}$ (as opposed to $\mathcal{F}_{\text{task}}$'s predicted label $y_{i}^{*}$, which cannot be known \textit{a priori}).
+Even so, gold rationales $\mathbf{r}_{i}^{*}$ are generally only annotated with respect to the gold task label $y_{i}^{*}$ (as opposed to $\mathcal{F}_{\text{task}}$'s predicted label $y_{i}^{*}$, which cannot be known \textit{a priori}).
 Consequently, if $y_{i}^{*} \neq y_{i}^{*}$, then gold rationale supervision may be noisy.

 Still, this is not a significant issue if $\mathcal{F}_{\text{task}}$ is jointly trained with $\mathcal{F}_{\text{ext}}$.
 In \method, $\mathcal{F}_{\text{task}}$ and $\mathcal{F}_{\text{ext}}$ are jointly trained to predict $y_{i}^{*}$ (via $\mathcal{L}_{\text{task}}$) and $\mathbf{r}_{i}^{*}$ (via $\mathcal{L}_{\text{plaus}}$), respectively, while $\mathcal{F}_{\text{task}}$ is also regularized (via $\mathcal{L}_{\text{faith}}$) such that its output $y_{i}^{*}$ aligns with $\mathcal{F}_{\text{ext}}$'s output $\mathbf{r}_{i}$.
 In other words, $y_{i}^{*}$ may be an acceptable approximation of $y_{i}^{*}$ when training $\mathcal{F}_{\text{ext}}$ to predict $\mathbf{r}_{i}^{*}$ (which is based on $y_{i}^{*}$) because: (A) $\mathcal{F}_{\text{task}}$ is jointly trained such that its output $y_{i}^{*}$ approximates $y_{i}^{*}$, and (B) $\mathcal{F}_{\text{ext}}$ is also trained such that its output $\mathbf{r}_{i}$ aligns with $y_{i}^{*}$.
 As a result, if gold rationale supervision is available, then we can optimize for plausibility via \method.
 Specifically, given gold rationale $\mathbf{r}_{i}^{*}$ for input $\mathbf{x}_i$, plausibility optimization entails training $\mathcal{F}_{\text{ext}}$ to predict binary importance label $\mathbf{r}_{i}^{*,t}$ for each token $x_i^t$.
 This is essentially binary token classification, so one natural choice for $\mathcal{L}_{\text{plaus}}$ is the token-level binary cross-entropy (BCE) criterion: